vivekbhr/scRiboQuant/README.md

 ![DAG](./dag.png)

-**Note: This workflow is provided as is and feature/bug issues would not be entertained as I am not a member of the scRiboSeq team.**
+**Note: This workflow is provided as is and feature/bug issues would not be entertained as I am not a member of the scRiboSeq team.
+Please feel free to copy/modify it for your project with attribution**